-1 liability company is not knowledge of or notice to the limited 2 liability company, except as provided: 3 (1) in subsection (e)(2); 4 (2) in Section 302 (statement of authority); and 5 (3) by law other than this [act].
-6 7 SECTION 103.
-COOPERATIVE ASSOCIATION SUBJECT TO AMENDMENT 8 OR REPEAL OF [ACT].
-A cooperative association governed by this [act] is subject to any 9 amendment or repeal of this [act].
-0 Reporters' Note 1 Tenn.
+1 SECTION 103.
+COOPERATIVE ASSOCIATION SUBJECT TO AMENDMENT 2 OR REPEAL OF [ACT].
+A cooperative association governed by this [act] is subject to any 3 amendment or repeal of this [act].
+4 Reporters' Note 5 6 7 8 Tenn.
 Code.
 Annot.
-Section 43-38-102 states: "The general assembly has the power to 2 amend or repeal all or part of this chapter at any time and all domestic cooperatives subject to 3 this chapter shall be governed by such amendment in Appeal.
-4 5 The revised language is taken from UPA (1997) and is present in ULLCA, ULLCA II, 6 ULPA (2001).
+Section 43-38-102 states: "The general assembly has the power to amend or repeal all or part of this chapter at any time and all domestic cooperatives subject to this chapter shall be governed by such amendment in Appeal.
+9 10 11 12 The revised language is taken from UPA (1997) and is present in ULLCA, ULLCA II, ULPA (2001).
 Its purpose is to avoid Constitutional Contract Clause issues.
-The Committee 7 specifically voted on leaving this in the draft on reconsideration.
-8 9 SECTION 104.
-NATURE, PURPOSE, AND DURATION OF COOPERATIVE 20 ASSOCIATION.
-21 (a) The nature of a cooperative association organized under this Act is an autonomous 22 unincorporated association of persons united voluntarily to meet their economic, social and 23 cultural needs and aspirations at a practicable rate of cost through a jointly owned and 24 democratically controlled enterprise that permits combining: 25 (1) ownership, financing, control and receipt of benefits based on use by the 26 persons using the association; with 27 (2) separate investments in the association by persons who may receive returns on 9 their investments and a share of control regardless of whether or not for profit except [designate prohibited purposes].

-(b) A cooperative association is an entity distinct from its participants. (c) A cooperative association may be organized under this [act] for any lawful purpose,

-(d) Unless the articles of organization state a term for a cooperative association's existence, the cooperative association has a perpetual duration.

-Subsection (a) is new and the balance of the section is unchanged save renumbering.

-Subsection (a) answers the question that has been repeatedly raised by individual observers, Committee members and Commissioners at the annual meetings in each of the past three years.
-Its general substance is a nonexclusive amalgamation from this act's provisions, the Michigan Cooperative Act of 1865 (which a secondary source states is prototypical) and the International Co-operative Alliance Statement of Cooperative Identity (1995).
-It is also generally informed by Committee discussions; Hagen Henry, Guidelines for Cooperative Legislation (2d rev. 2005) (International Labor Organizations); and, various publicly available statements of cooperative principals (and values) from NCBA.
-This, of course, is not the exclusive place that determines the nature of the entity.
-For example see Section 501 (especially subsections (b) and (c) which are new to the Fall 2006 draft).

-The Comments to this section should contain examples of cooperative principles and values as well as general types of secondary sources that describe them.

-Subsections (b) and (d) seem well settled as does most of Subsection (c).
-Indeed, much of Subsection (c) has been long accepted by the Committee (see below).

-Subsection (c) states "any lawful purpose" which is consistent with the unincorporated acts promulgated by the Conference.
+The Committee specifically voted on leaving this in the draft on reconsideration.
+13 SECTION 104.
+NATURE, PURPOSE, AND DURATION OF COOPERATIVE 14 ASSOCIATION.
+15 (a) A cooperative association is an entity distinct from its participants.
+16 (b) A cooperative association may be organized under this [act] for any lawful purpose, 17 regardless of whether or not for profit except [designate prohibited purposes].
+18 (c) Unless the articles of organization state a term for a cooperative association's 19 existence, the cooperative association has a perpetual duration.
+20 Reporters' Note 21 22 23 Subsections (a) and (c) seem well settled as does most of Subsection (b).
+Indeed, much of Subsection (b) has been long accepted by the Committee.
+24 25 26 27 28 Subsection (b) states "any lawful purpose" which is consistent with the unincorporated acts promulgated by the Conference.
 It is also consistent with the general laws of cooperatives which in some states reference or are included in not-for-profit acts.
 Finally, it is consistent with the historical roots of cooperatives as mutual aid societies.

-Subsection (c) also reflects the decision by the Uniform Law Commission at the 2005 Annual Meeting to delete any reference to "agricultural or agricultural related" and, instead, list specific purposes for which cooperatives may not be used.
+29 30 Subsection (b) also reflects the decision by the Uniform Law Commission at the 2005 Annual Meeting to delete any reference to "agricultural or agricultural related" and, instead, list specific purposes for which cooperatives may not be used.
 The "except" language is similar to the language in Section 3 of RULPA 1976/1985.
 The Committee may desire to consider inserting "subject to any law of this state governing or regulating business" which is included in ULLCA 1996 (after the words "any lawful purpose").